Dental Crowns

 • Beautiful, natural looks

-• Enhanced strength: the core of the crown is comparable to titanium in terms of strength
+• Enhanced strength: The core of the crown is comparable to titanium in terms of strength

 • Biocompatible material